-INEOS is Europe’s largest existing operator of electrolysis, the critical technology which uses renewable energy to produce hydrogen for power generation, transportation and industrial use.
+INEOS, through its subsidiary INOVYN, is Europe’s largest existing operator of electrolysis, the critical technology that uses renewable energy to produce hydrogen for power generation, transportation and industrial use.

-INEOS already produces and uses 400,000 tonnes of low carbon hydrogen every year, the equivalent of replacing up to 2 billion litres of diesel.
-It knows how to make, transport, store and use it.
+INEOS already produces and uses 400,000 tonnes of low-carbon hydrogen every year, the equivalent of replacing up to 2 billion litres of diesel.
+It knows how to make, transport, store and use hydrogen.

 Being a user and producer of hydrogen puts INEOS in a unique position at the heart of green hydrogen development.
-And the company has announced that it intends to invest €2 billion in new production of green hydrogen across Europe.
+And the Company has announced that it intends to invest more than €2 billion in new production of green hydrogen across Europe.

-The company’s INEOS Automotive division is also backing hydrogen fuel cells as the clean powertrain solution for future versions of its upcoming 4X4 vehicle.
-A Grenadier hydrogen fuel cell concept will begin testing by the end of 2022, to assess how best to optimise and integrate the technology.
+The Company’s INEOS Automotive division is backing hydrogen fuel cells as the clean powertrain solution for future versions of its upcoming 4X4 vehicle.
+Thanks to a partnership agreement signed in November 2020, the Grenadier hydrogen fuel cell concept will use fuel cell technology from Hyundai Motor Company, with testing to begin by the end of 2022.

 In the longer term, hydrogen’s other massive contribution to the reduction of greenhouse gases will be in the home heating space where natural gas can be replaced by hydrogen which could cut greenhouses gases by up to a third on its own.